ianmackenzie/elm-geometry/README.md

 ## Usage details

-Following the [Elm package design guidelines](http://package.elm-lang.org/help/design-guidelines#module-names-should-not-reappear-in-function-names), most OpenSolid modules are designed to imported using `as` and then used as prefixes for the functions and values that they define:
+Following the [Elm package design guidelines](http://package.elm-lang.org/help/design-guidelines#module-names-should-not-reappear-in-function-names), most OpenSolid modules are designed to be imported using `as` and then used as prefixes for the functions and values that they define:

 ```elm